 Ryan Ten Doeschate (Avg: 67.00) is the highest (min.
 20 Innings) for any batsman till date and is followed by the Indian Captain – Virat Kohli (59.97).

 12. Chris Martin, the medium pace bowler from New Zealand has 233 wickets and a total of 123 runs to his credit while Bhagwat Subramanya Chandrasekhar, the leg-spinner from India has taken 242 wickets and scored a total of 167 runs in his career.

 13. One of the potential talents that got wasted, the dynamic middle-order batsman, Vinod Kambli is one of them.
 The reasons for the success gap can be many, but one can’t deny that India couldn’t make the best out of someone like him.

 Vinod Kambli still holds the record for the highest batting average for an Indian batsman in tests (54.20) which is higher than that of Sachin Tendulkar (53.78).

-Share your cricket related trivia with us in comments below.
+Share your cricket related trivia or interesting cricket records with us in comments below.

 If you like this unlikely records, you would also like 30 Embarrassing Cricket Records You May Have Little Idea About!